TypQxQ/KTC/Dev_doc.md

     TOOL_UNKNOWN :  Special tool indicating stateunknown.
     TOOL_NONE :     Special tool when known state is that a toolchanger has no tool engaged.

+    params_*:   Aditional personizable options that can be used by macros.

 ktc_log.py is is initialized once and used for logging, statistics and saving persistant settings like offsets.

 ktc_toolchanger.py is initialized for each toolchanger system and can have a parent_tool.
+    Name:       is case sensitive and can contain spaces params_*:   Aditional personizable options that can be used by macros.

     engage :        Function to engage the tool lock.
 Locking the tool disengage :     Function to disengage the tool lock.
 Unlocking the tool. engaged :       Bool to display state.